yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 Now let me introduce the reverse auction mechanism.
 Different from traditional auctions, in a reverse auction, the buyer does not set the price but issues a tender announcement and invites many suppliers to participate in the bidding.
 This method is especially suitable for purchasing some relatively standardized goods or services, such as raw materials, resources or labor.
 In this process, the buyer will clearly and in detail stipulate the specifications and requirements of goods or services, and suppliers will submit their quotations according to these specific requirements.

 Reverse auction has significant advantages.
 First, it can reduce costs.
 The fierce competition among suppliers will prompt more reasonable and advantageous prices.
 Second, it can improve procurement efficiency.
 The appropriate supplier and transaction plan can be quickly determined.
 Third, it strongly promotes competition among suppliers, thereby promoting the healthier development of the market and providing more high-quality choices for the buyer.

 ---

-To simulate the vehicular network scenario more realistically, we have constructed a simulation environment containing multiple vehicles and multiple edge servers.

-Introduction to the reinforcement learning simulation environment based on Python for verifying the task scheduling method in vehicular networks.\

-The simulation environment adopts a sequential turn-based interface from pettingzoo and can be compatible with multi-agent reinforcement learning algorithms.

----